behemoth0132/Super-Mario-Arcade/README.md

 Super Mario Arcade

 # HOW TO PLAY
-It is a "Space Invaders-esque" type of game where you move the left and right arrow keys to move and use the space key to fire off the "red stars".
+It is a "Space Invaders-esque" type of game where you move the left and right arrow keys to move and use the space key to fire your weapon.
 ![alt text](https://i.imgur.com/4XsedCb.jpg) ![alt text](https://i.imgur.com/m5exMiC.jpg)

 ## Start Up Screen: